DiannaBanana/SENG330-Exercise10-T6/Architecture_ADR.md

 An Observation consists of a time, a location and a set of whales.
 The time is stored as a `LocalDateTime` to better capture some complexity of different users entering information in different timezones.
 The location is stored as a string.
-We wanted to integrate the Google Maps API, but did not have enough time to do so.
+We originally wanted to integrate the Google Maps API, but did not have enough time to do so.
 A string can store the relevant information, but can be harder to filter in data analysis.
 The collection of whales was chosen to be a set for two primary reasons.
 1) It doesn't make conceptual sense for any whale to be observed twice at the same time.
 The set imposes a natural restriction on the physical phenomenon.
 2) When updating whales in the model, the same action can used for creating or updating.
 This simplifies the logic of the model greatly.

 Whales contain an estimated weight, gender, species and id.
 In order to ensure a unique id for comparing whales, a static Long counter keeps track of the total number of whale objects instantiated and assigns them an id on creation.